 You can find our complete guide to Dubai dress code advice for different occasions and situations here.

 This is probably one of the most popular questions everyone is asking after the show!
-From flooded stage to completely dry in the matter of 1 minute!
+From flooded stage to completely dry in a matter of 1 minute!

 “There is an SFX (special effects) pump room that has two 300 HP pumps pumping 1,000 litres of water per minute.
 There are four big 600 mm pipes that carry out the quick drain operation from the main performer pool.
 We have the ability to fill the pool 30 cms and drain the pool 30 cms.
 There is also an in-between storage tank, where the water is temporarily stored”.